About the author

 Create an Online Business

-This is the most challenging option out of the 3.
-Create an online business where you sell a product or service that people want.
+This is the most challenging option out of the three.
+You create an online business where you sell a product or service that people want.

 From my experience, working on your business while living off savings is not a good idea.
 The focus will be on making money, which adds stress.
 Focus on your audience and the value that you can add.

 My advice would be to choose option 1.
 Have a regular income, work on the business, and build it gradually in your spare time.
-It takes time to build an audience unless you have a budget for marketing.
+It takes time to build an audience unless you have a marketing budget.

-Now that we identified the types of remote working, let’s dig into jobs you could do from anywhere in the world.
+Now that we have identified the types of remote work let’s examine jobs that can be done anywhere in the world.

 Developer